Monty Don: Own series

 Don is also known for writing and presenting his own series.
 In 2005, he set up a 6 acre smallholding in Herefordshire so a group of young drug offenders could work the land.
 The project was documented for the BBC series Growing Out of Trouble, airing in 2006.
 This was followed by the ambitious BBC series Around the World in 80 Gardens in 2008, where Don visited 80 gardens of a variety of styles worldwide.

 In 2010, Don presented My Dream Farm, a Channel 4 series which helped people learn to become successful smallholders, and Mastercrafts, a BBC series which celebrated six traditional British crafts.
 Monty Don's Italian Gardens aired on the BBC in 2011, which was followed by Monty Don's French Gardens, in 2013.
 Later that year, Don presented an episode of Great British Garden Revival.
 In 2014, Don became the lead presenter for the BBC's flagship Chelsea Flower Show coverage, again replacing Titchmarsh.
-In 2023 he presented alongside Joe Swift and Sophie Raworth.
+In 2023, he presented alongside Joe Swift and Sophie Raworth.

 Since 2014, Don has presented three series of Big Dreams, Small Spaces, where he helps amateur gardeners in creating their own "dream spaces" at home.
 In 2015, Don presented the four-part BBC series The Secret History of the British Garden, charting the development of British gardens from the 17th to the 20th century.
 Don's next series was Monty Don's Paradise Gardens in 2018, travelling across the Islamic world and beyond in search of paradise gardens and considering their place in the Quran.
 This was followed by Monty Don's Japanese Gardens in 2019, Monty Don's American Gardens in 2020, Monty Don's Adriatic Gardens in 2022, Monty Don's Spanish Gardens in 2024. and Monty Don's British Gardens in 2025.

 In 2025, while introducing his next series, taking him along the length of the Rhine, Don announced it will be his last.
+The three-part series Monty Don's Rhineland Gardens premiered January 16 2026.

 RHS Chelsea

-In 2025 Don, in collaboration with BBC Radio 2, created his first RHS Chelsea Flower Show garden, designed around the needs of dogs.
+In 2025, Don, in collaboration with BBC Radio 2, created his first RHS Chelsea Flower Show garden, designed around the needs of dogs.
 The garden incorporated dog-friendly features such as a lawn, water for wallowing, and shade-providing trees.
 Created with horticulturist Jamie Butterworth, the garden would be relocated to Battersea Dogs & Cats Home after the show.